eudaq/eudaq/user/timepix3/README.md

     $ euCliProducer -n Timepix3Producer -t Timepix3 -r <tcp>
     ```

-    will ask SPIDR to instantiate a Timepix3 device.
-Device names are case sensitive and have to be available in the linked SPIDR installation.
+    will ask the `SpidrController` to establish a network connection, retrieve software and firmware versions, and determines the number of connected devices.

-* **Configuration**: During configuration, the device is powered using SPIDR's `powerOn()` command.
-After this, the producer waits for one second in order to allow the AIDA TLU to fully configure and make the clock available on the DUT outputs.
-Then, the `configure()` command of the SPIDR device interface is called.
+* **Configuration**: Before configuration of the device, the producer waits for one second in order to allow the AIDA TLU to fully configure and make the clock available on the DUT outputs.
+Then, the device is configured.

 * **DAQ Start / Stop**: During DAQ start and stop, the corresponding SPIDR device functions are called.